 - Cymbalta can make you dizzy if you stand up quickly from a lying or seated position; stand up slowly to avoid this side effect.

-- Call your doctor right away if you experience serious or severe side effects from Cymbalta.
+Call your doctor right away if you experience serious or severe side effects from Cymbalta.
+Serious side effects can include:

 - Unusual bleeding or bruising